ivanisidrowu/KtRssReader/README.md

 ## Roadmap

-* We are planning to provides annotations to let users customize their data class with specified names and tags.
+* We are planning to provide annotations to let users customize their data class with specified names and tags.
 This feature will give lib users total control of their parsing results.
-* We also want to implement an annotation processor to process annotation and to generate parsers in compile time.
+* We also want to implement an annotation processor to process annotation and generate parsers in compile time.
 * Allow users to parse data with raw tag names.